tinobragaa/mils-kitchen/README.md

 # Future Features

-A few features that could make the website even better are listed here.
+A few features that could make the website even better are listed here:

-Our Food Display: Add a fith section on the home page show casing the weekly dishs.
-Updated every week.
+1. Add a fifth section on the home page displaying the weekly food in a carousel.
+Updates every week;

-Products Page: Add another page where it's possible to sell merchandise, condiments, butters and breads.
+2. Add a "Products" page where it's possible to sell merchandise, condiments, jars of butter and pieces of bread;

+3. Add a customer review section;

+4. Add a search bar.
+As the website grows, it can become harder for users to find what they're looking for;

+5. Implement a login system where the user can have a profile and access their orders;

+6. Implement a loyalty program that rewards customers for making repeat purchases or referring friends to Mil's Kitchen.
+This can help increase customer retention and attract new customers.

 # Technologies Used

 ### Languages